-Subparagraphs 1.a through 1.c: For Applicant
+Subparagraph 1.a: For Applicant

 Conclusion

 In light of all of the circumstances in this case, it is clearly consistent with the interests of national security to grant Applicant eligibility for a security clearance.
 Eligibility for access to classified information is granted.